jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 "Thanks.
 You too.
 I mean, you look good.
 Not beautiful.
 Well, not that you couldn't be beautiful, but—"

 "I get it."
-His smile is small, familiar.
+His smile is small, familiar, and it hits me like a physical blow how much I've missed that smile.
 "What did you want to talk about?"

 Everything.
 Nothing.
 How much I've missed him.
 How wrong it felt pushing him away.
 How I don't know how to fix this mess I've made.